 You can work with a natural health care practitioner to determine the dose that works best for you.

-If you have a medical condition or are on any medications, including antibiotics, then it is recommended that you speak to your doctor before taking berberine.
-This is especially important if you are currently taking blood sugar-lowering medications.
+What are side effects of berberine?
+If you have a medical condition or are on any medications, including antibiotics, then it is recommended that you speak to your doctor before taking it.

 - Popular in traditional Chinese and Ayurvedic medicine treatments, berberine is a natural alkaloid found in a wide variety of herbs.